 Adopting or buying a dog is not something to take lightly.
 There are so many responsibilities–financial and emotional–that come with adding an animal to your family.
-Not to mention how much sheer time a dog consumes, let alone a second dog.
+Not to mention how much sheer time a dog consumes.

 Is your first dog in good shape?

 One really important factor in this decision is your current dog.
 Are they physically and mentally healthy?
 If they are, this will allow you to devote as much attention to the new pup as you need to.
 While your first dog is a known factor, you can’t be totally sure how high-maintenance the new pup is going to be.

 If your dog has big-time health issues, think about what you would do if the second dog also had health issues.
 Could you afford to get both of them treated by a vet?
 Buy the special food they need, etc.?